Los Angeles, CA

 People who know me would agree that I have always been an incredibly active person, deeply involved in and engaged with my community.
-Growing up, I did not spend lots of free time with friends because, well I didn’t have any (time I mean, not friends!).
+Growing up, I did not spend lots of free time with friends because, well I didn’t have any.
 I have always maintained a full schedule—most hours out of school in my youth and adolescence were spent trying to master a hobby or learn something new—and I liked it that way.

 Even today, I sit on the Board of Directors of my former ballet company, I compete in and coach young women for beauty and scholarship pageants, and I love dancing and live music.
 Camping and traveling are among my favorite things to do and I am so lucky to say that I have been to so many incredible places around the world.

 Somewhere along my travels though (and I have no idea where or exactly when, like so many other Lyme patients), I was bitten by a tick, after which I contracted Lyme disease.
 My health didn’t decline right at the onset of my illness, but gradually, I did feel it start to wane until most of my waking hours became unbearable.